 Southeast Asian countries affected by typhoons usually have a system in place for dealing with impending typhoons.
 When in such a country, follow any orders to evacuate without hesitation -- it may just save your life.

 Watch out for warnings.
 Typhoons have a single saving grace: they're easily tracked by satellite.
 Typhoon warnings may be issued by government watchdog agencies between 24 to 48 hours before the typhoon is scheduled to make landfall.

 Pack carefully.
-The heavy winds and rains that typhoons bring require that you bring clothes that can withstand the bad weather, like windbreakers.
-Bring plastic bags and other waterproof containers to keep important documents and clothes dry.
+Bring clothes that can withstand the heavy winds and rains, like windbreakers, as well as plastic bags and other waterproof containers to keep important documents and clothes dry.

 Make evacuation preparations.
-Is your hotel, resort or homestay sturdy enough to withstand the typhoon?
-Consider following the locals to a designated evacuation center if the answer to that is "no".
+If your hotel, resort, or homestay isn't sturdy enough to withstand the typhoon, consider following the locals to a designated evacuation center.